Nate-Wessel/how2osm/readme.md

 ![The iD Editor, with a closed way (polygon) drawn but not tagged](./images/iD-polygon-drawn.png)

 I've now drawn the way, but not yet added any tags.
 On the left-hand panel, you can see iD suggesting some things this feature might be.
-I know this is a building, but not what kind of building it is.
+I can tell this is a building, but not what kind of building it is.
 Maybe it's full of cows?
 Or it could be their private indoor hockey rink.
 Who knows.
 Scrolling through the options, I see "Building Features", click that, then select just "Building".
 I also could have used the search feature to get to the same result.

 ![The iD Editor, with a closed way (polygon) drawn and tagged](./images/iD-building.png)

 I can now see the tag I've added to this way (`building=yes`), along with some blanks for suggested tags that often accompany the `building=*` tag.
+For more information on any of these, you can click the "i" button to get a detailed description of the tag.

 For now, I'm happy with this edit and want to save it.
 I hit the "Save" button in the top right.
 Changes to the map are made in "changesets" and each one needs some description.
 I'll add a brief description for this simple edit, and also add a source from the drop-down selector.
 Adding a description and a source helps future editors understand something about the context of my edit.

 ![The iD Editor, saving a changeset](./images/iD-save.png)